-Called To or Volunteered for Active Duty Service members called to or volunteering for active duty missions will be granted the following:
+Called To or Volunteered for Active Duty

+Service members called to or volunteering for active duty missions will be granted the following:

-- 1. If the student meets /4 of the term, they will receive their grade as it stands on the /4 mark. - 2.
-If the student does not reach the /4 point of the term, they will be backdated out of the term and all Tuition Assistance paid will be reimbursed to the entity that paid it. - 3.
-Upon return from active duty, the student will be able to continue with their degree pursuit as if they had never left the institution.
+1.1f the student meets $\frac{3}{4}$ of the term, they will receive their grade as it stands on the $\frac{3}{4}$ mark.

+2. If the student does not reach the 3⁄4 point of the term, they will be backdated out of the term and all Tuition Assistance paid will be reimbursed to the entity that paid it.

-Contact Information
+3. Upon return from active duty, the student will be able to continue with their degree pursuit as if they had never left the institution.

-Richard Gross, Military Programs Coordinator Phone: (304) 710-3417 • E-mail: gross1@mctc.edu
+Contact Information Amandia Bowen, Student Services Specialist Phone: (304) 399-1345 • E-mail: bowena@mctc.edu